scala/docs.scala-lang/_tour/traits.md

 ## More resources

-* Learn more about traits in [Scala Book](/overviews/scala-book/traits-intro.html) in Scala book
+* Learn more about traits in the [Scala Book](/overviews/scala-book/traits-intro.html)
 * Use traits to define [Enum](/overviews/scala-book/enumerations-pizza-class.html)